s0l0ist/node-seal/README.md

 pnpm add node-seal
 ```

-Because v7 is ESM-first and ships the `.wasm` separately, most modern bundlers
+Because v7 is ESM-first and publishes the `.wasm` alongside the JS glue and
-will just work.
+TypeScript definitions, most modern bundlers can import it directly without
+extra configuration.

 ## Quick Start